Arsenal de Sarandí: Stadium

-The Estadio Julio H. Grondona in Sarandí has a capacity of 36,300, and is known as el Viaducto (The Viaduct).
+The Estadio Julio Grondona in Sarandí has a capacity of 36,300, and is known as el Viaducto (The Viaduct).
 It is located at 3660 Juan Díaz De Solís in Sarandí.

 Arsenal's first stadium was started to be built on 11 October 1962, officially opening on 22 August 1964.
 When Arsenal won promotion to the Primera, its basic concrete stadium was deemed unfit for the league and the team played at the grounds of Lanús and Racing for two seasons until work on the stadium was complete.
 The remodeled stadium (named "Julio Humberto Grondona") was opened on 7 August 2004 with a party for the fans.
 The first game was against Banfield in the Copa Sudamericana.
 The new stadium has witnessed defeats of the biggest teams in Argentine football such as Boca Juniors and River Plate.